emeraldsama/elementor-acf-repeater/README.md

 # What is this?
-This plugin is an extension to Elementor Pro that allows access to values from ACF Repeater fields.
-The field types that are accessible are: Text, URL, Image, Gallery and File.
+This Wordpress plugin is an extension to Elementor Pro that allows access to values from ACF Repeater fields.
+The ACF field types that are accessible are: Text, URL, Image, Gallery and File.
+Plugin originally created by jmkucerak.

+### Compatibility of this fork tested up to:
+Wordpress Version: 5.8.1
+Elementor: 3.4.5
+Elementor Pro: 3.4.2
+Elementor Pro is required for this plugin to work.

-The general idea:
+### The general idea:
 - Create and style a template of a single row of values from a repeater field.
 - Apply the template to all the repeater rows via the ACF Repeater Template widget when used in a Post/Page that contains the repeater field.

-The general workflow is as follows:
+### The general workflow is as follows:
 - Create ACF Field Group that has a Repeater Field.
 - Fill out Repeater Field on a Post/Page/CPT that has the field group attached.
 - Create a Section Template with Elementor.
 Set the ACF Repeater Field to use to the one that was created.